so-rose/convmlv/README.md

 **Quick Fix**: On Mac, running `brew install --with-default-names grep` may fix the MLV --> DNG lag, as reported by @mutex1980.

+**NOTE on Symbolic Linking**: The filesystem that you're targeting with convmlv must support symbolic linking (though it *might* work without if you're not developing from DNGs).

 Full help page is below:

 ```text